nopn0p/rkorova/README.md

 ### Disclaimer
 I am not responsible for any illegal use of this software.
-If you're retarded enough to actually use this rootkit, you need to get checked.
+If you're retarded enough to actually use this rootkit, you should get tested.